Dsilva019/EDA-of-Major-Outages/README.md

 &nbsp;

-<n>Null Hypothesis: </b>The distribution of 'YEAR' when 'CUSTOMERS' is missing is the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.
+<b>Null Hypothesis: </b>The distribution of 'YEAR' when 'CUSTOMERS' is missing is the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.

 <b>Alternative Hypothesis: </b>The distribution of 'YEAR' when 'CUSTOMERS' is missing is not the same as the distribution of 'YEAR' when 'CUSTOMERS.AFFECTED' is not missing.